Mr-Perfection/JavaScript/ReactNative/README.md

 ```

 ## References
-* Udemy courses & lots of googling
+* Udemy courses & lots of googling & my knowledge in JS